How to Become a Virtual Assistant (Make $30/hr)

 Sounds pretty great, right?

-Top 10 VA Services That Are In Highest Demand Right Now
+Top 10 Highest Demand Virtual Assistant Services Right Now

 While the type of work you do as a virtual assistant varies and will depend on things like your skill set, your niche, interests, previous career and even location – some services are in higher demand than others.
 Offering several different services means that your clients won’t have to outsource to multiple freelancers, making their lives easier and you – a more attractive option.